phst/gitnag/README.md

 fast-forwards clean repositories from upstream if possible.
 It displays issues using the default notification method of your graphical environment.

-Run the program as follows
+Run the program as follows:

 ```shell
 gitnag -config gitnag.json